Unknown Bright Ass Tank Top is back in action as summer kicks up, slamming big flavors together in one canned package.

 The result?
 A bold beer.
 There are a few key lime flavored beers running around out there these days.
 While some just taste a little citrusy, Bright Ass Tank Top doesn’t let you forget what it is.
 A rum filled gose that is full of key lime juice.
 You can’t miss a bright as shit tank top walking by you.
 You won’t forget this beer either.

-Unknown Bright Ass Tank Top is available once again in 16-ounce cans and draft.
+Unknown Bright Ass Tank Top is available once again in 16-ounce cans and draft by the end of June (in time for July 4th).

 Distribution: NC, SC, GA